SettleAPI/settle-developer-docs/docs/tutorials/implementation-and-integration/pos-with-static-qr.md

 ---
-title: Implement a POS with static QR
+title: POS with static QR
 description: Implement a POS with static QR
 ---
 # Implement a POS with static QR